 Purchase Price

-According to Kelley Blue Book, the average EV purchase price is approximately $10,000 higher than a similarly equipped gasoline-powered vehicle.
+According to Kelley Blue Book, the average EV purchase price in June 2023 was approximately $5,000 higher than a similarly equipped gasoline-powered vehicle.
 However, you may be entitled to federal, state, or municipal incentives to offset the purchase price.
+Click here to learn more about available incentives.

 Equipment

-Most EVs come with a Level 1 charger, which is great as a backup, but can take upwards of 48 hours to achieve a full charge.
-If you decide to install a Level 2 charger at your home, which can revive a fully discharged battery overnight, Edmunds estimates that you can expect to pay between $200 and $1,000 for the charging unit, plus an additional $800 to $1,300 for installation, depending on whether you have a dedicated 100-amp 208-240V circuit available.
+Most EVs come with a Level 1 charger which delivers approximately five miles of range per hour of charge and is great as a backup.
+You can also choose to install a Level 2 charger at your home which will deliver approximately 25 miles of range per hour of charge.
+You can expect to pay between $200 and $1,000 for a Level 2 charging unit, plus an additional $800 to $1,300 for installation, depending on whether you have a dedicated 100-amp 208-240V circuit available.
+If you need to upgrade your service panel to accommodate the charger, your overall installation costs will be higher.

 Day-to-Day Costs